'FTP benefits are available against settlement of claims by ECGC'

 Para C.24 of the RBI Master Direction no.16/2015-16 dated January 1, 2016 (as amended), deals with write-off in cases of payment of claims by ECGC and private insurance companies regulated by Insurance Regulatory and Development Authority of India.
 It clearly says that surrender of incentives, if any, in such cases will be as provided in the Foreign Trade Policy (FTP).
 So, your bankers must proceed in accordance with Para 2.85 of HBP and not demand surrender of incentives.

 A foreign national of non-Indian origin, resident abroad, wants to purchase commercial properly in India and rent it out to a branch of a foreign company.
-Is it permitted?
+Is this permitted?

 Foreign Exchange Management (Acquisition and Transfer of Immovable Property in India) Regulations, 2018) does not specifically allow a foreign national of non-Indian origin to buy immovable property in India for any commercial purpose.
 Indeed, the Government of India through a press release dated February 1, 2019 has specifically cautioned against foreign nationals buying immovable property illegally in some parts of the country, particularly in Goa.
-Click here for further details.
+Please see this link for further details: https://rbidocs.rbi. org.in/rdocs/notification/PDFs/07MIP0101168C51C4CB845342D09E8A4A613B1F1C6D.PDF

 I manufacture tags for garment industries, and also export to various countries worldwide.
 My invoice value is mostly less than $50 and I get paid around $20 after deduction of overseas bank charges.
 Since the realisation value is less than 75 per cent of the shipping bill value, my bank refuses to close the bill.
 How to resolve this issue?